 Note: If you are commencing a second degree at the University of Sydney, you are eligible if you have not previously held this scholarship.
 If applying with credit from partner institutions, your credit must not exceed 48 credit points for a bachelor's degree, or 24 credit points for a master's degree.

-This scholarship is awarded to exceptional international students from priority markets.
+This scholarship is awarded to future international students of exceptional or outstanding academic merit from priority markets.

 The Business School International Scholarships are awarded to exceptional international students from priority markets.
 The scholarship is open to commencing undergraduate and postgraduate international students who have received an unconditional offer of admission for a coursework full-time degree at the University of Sydney Business School.